 As recently as a few years ago, you would have just had to deal with the inferior sound coming out of your TV.
 That’s before soundbars came along.

 The 5 Best Soundbars Under $300:

 Nowadays, soundbars have revolutionized what can be done in small spaces and on small budgets.
 Since soundbars have become so popular, there are many options out there.
 So which one do you pick?
 We’ve compiled and reviewed the best soundbars available for sale online below.

 1. VIZIO SB3851 38-Inch 5.1 Channel Soundbar

 Finally, we have our top contender: the VIZIO SB3851 soundbar.
-This soundbar comes with a 38-inch front bar, two back speakers, and a subwoofer which is wireless.
+This soundbar comes with a 38-inch front bar, two back speakers, and a subwoofer that is wireless.
 It has left, right, and center sound channels for optimal surround sound and can produce up to 100 decibels of sound.